mroderick/PubSubJS/README.md

 ## Plugin for jQuery

 By default PubSubJS can be used in any browser or CommonJS environment, including [node](http://nodejs.org).
-Additionally, PubSubJS can be built specifically for jQuery.
+Additionally, PubSubJS can be built specifically for jQuery using Rake.

     $ rake jquery

+or using Grunt

+    $ grunt jquery

 Produces jquery.pubsub.js